 Usually, if the weekly chart gives you a trigger then the shorter time frame also gets sync with its larger slice.

 Don’t have to follow my words blindly.
 An empirical study will prove my preceding statement.
 Experience it and give your reviews.
 It really acts as a scanner which filters for daily signals.

 Benefits of Contrary thinking

 It’s really an out of the box idea.

 Basically, the principle of Contrary Opinion holds that when the vast majority of people agree on anything, they are generally wrong.
 I want to add a maxim to increase its weightage “Don’t do different things, but do things differently”.

 It will surely help you to increase the size of your portfolio returns.
 Act as a contrarian.
 First, try to determine what the mass is doing and then act accordingly in the opposite direction to reap the benefits.
 It is advisable only for those who don’t want to converge their thought process with the crowd psychology.

-MACD-histogram depicts the difference between long term and short term consensus.
-By now you must have gained the minimum knowledge of both MACD and MACD Histogram.
-I heard you mumble… that’s great.
+MACD histogram depicts the difference between long term and short term consensus.
+By now you must have gained some knowledge of both MACD and MACD Histogram.

 Then you must have understood that if you consider shorter time frame then the fast MACD line reflects market consensus.

 On the other hand, if someone considers longer time frame then the slow Signal line reflects market consensus.